Birmingham Food Legends Fund

 - providing fruits and vegetables to a food pantry

-- The Feeding Trust (Birmingham-wide) – delivering the ‘Eating as Learning’ curriculum in 4 SEND schools to support children with feeding challenges
+- The Feeding Trust (citywide) – delivering the ‘Eating as Learning’ curriculum in 4 Special Educational Needs and Disabilities (SEND) schools to support children with feeding challenges

 - Let’s Cook Together (Stirchley) – running 12 weeks of cooking workshops for adults, focusing on dishes using a range of beans and pulses